TAFE Queensland

 TAFE Queensland is the statutory authority parent body for TAFE technical and further education training in the Australian state of Queensland.

 Established in 1882, TAFE Queensland is one of Australia's largest education providers with 120,000+ students trained each year across the state, nationally and internationally.

 On 1 July 2013, the state's TAFE institutes were organised into six regions; Brisbane, East Coast, Gold Coast, North, SkillsTech, and South West.

 On 1 July 2014, TAFE Queensland was officially established as a statutory body by the TAFE Queensland Act 2013.

-On 1 July 2017, TAFE Queensland began consolidating their six regional registered training organisations (RTO) into a single RTO.
+On 1 July 2017, TAFE Queensland began consolidating their six regional registered training organisations (RTOs) into a single RTO.